Mandy Capristo: Music and voice

 Capristo has published songs in English; only for the Tabaluga project and the feature film Tangled (with Monrose) has she sung in German.
 She also sang the song Grace in Italian, although she does not speak that language.
 A complete production of their songs was used in acoustic versions.
 In 2016, she also released a track called "Ricorderai l'Amore (Ricorderai l'Amore)" with Italian singer Marco Mengoni, where she sung an Italian part.
 Capristo said, "I feel most comfortable with English, because I personally think that my voice sounds at its best.
-Although German is my native language, I feel more comfortable in English."
+Although German is my native language, I feel more comfortable in English".
 In addition, she added: "It is very important that I decide my projects."
 In a review of the album Grace, the music magazine Laut.de wrote: "Grace is a nice debut-intentioned work, but which, unfortunately, proves that the chick from Monrose-targeted new style does not get paid on album length. [...]
-It Don't Matter and the acoustic session was the best, without all the trappings actually show her vocal talent."
+It don't matter and the acoustic session was the best, without all the trappings actually show her vocal talent."
 CD Bewertungen.de: "Her fans can look deep into her soul and makes clear that a lot is just smoke and mirrors as well as a "Star" has its problems, is lonely, has been violated."
 The British magazine Popjustice wrote: "We love it in a very deep and pure way, of course, but we were hoping Mandy's album Grace would contain so many extraordinary tunes that we could make one of them a Big Song instead.
 The Way I Like It gets its time in the sun after all, and that's not a completely bad thing because it is, of course, a cracker.

 Influences

 Capristo called Beyoncé as her musical influence, and her idol.
-She sang "If I Were a Boy" at the Comet music award show.
-She also called Whitney Houston as another influence, for their sake, she has begun to sing.
-She also said: "Destiny's Child have accompanied me all my life, and so I made my first steps into the music.
-I also hear India Arie and Sade Adu."
+She sang "If I were a Boy" at the Comet music award show.
+She also called Whitney Houston as another influence, because of her, she has started to sing.
+She also said: "Destiny's Child has accompanied me all my life, and so I made my first steps into music.
+I also listen to India Arie and Sade Adu."
 Eventually, she wants to work with them.
 Other musical influences are Rihanna and Nicole Scherzinger.
-In addition, she got experience with Peter Maffay and learned from him the major foundations for her solo career.
+In addition, she got experience with Peter Maffay and learned the major foundations for her solo career from him.

-Advertising contracts
+Advertising-contracts

 In 2007, Capristo signed an advertising contract with Gillette Venus.
-That same year, Capristo modeled for the fashion brand Ed Hardy.
+That same year, Capristo modeled for the fashion-brand Ed Hardy.
 In 2008, Capristo filmed commercials for ProSieben.
-There, she presented the We Love Collection, a cooperation with Otto.
+There, she presented the We love Collection, a cooperation with Otto.
 In October 2008, Capristo was the testimonial for the Nintendo DS game Just 4 Girls.
 The following year, Capristo modeled for the Otto catalog and was on the cover.
 In spring of 2010, she had completed a two-year contract with the cosmetics brand BeYu.
 She also modeled for companies like Mercedes and L'Oréal.